mikrosk/led_blur/README.txt

 effect.
 I tried it but it was like 10x slower, perhaps some internal resampling was taking place (even if it shouldn't have).
 I have reported it to Patrice Mandin.

-Most of the fixes were SDL-related so make sure you use my SDL branch for your SDL projects: https://github.com/mikrosk/SDL-1.2.
-However there are still some SDL bugs left, e.g. SDL_VIDEODRIVER=xbios with NOVA doesn't work at all.

 When looking for system-friendly audio XBIOS handling, take a look here: https://github.com/mikrosk/atari_sound_setup.
 Hopefully one day it will find